-- Advanced renal cell carcinoma (RCC).
-EBRx covers second line use only (see criteria) - o EBRx does not recommend coverage for first line use of cabozantinib.
+- Monotherapy for advanced renal cell carcinoma (RCC).
+EBRx covers second line use only (see criteria) - EBRx does not recommend coverage for first line use of cabozantinib as monotherapy.
 Cabozantinib was compared to sunitinib and was found to improve progression free survival (cabo 8.6 mo vs. placebo 5.3 mo)1, response rate (33% vs. 12%) but not overall survival at 35 month follow up (26.6 mo vs. 21.2 mo; HR 0.8, 95% CI 0.53-1.21)2.
-Alternatives to cabozantinib for first line treatment of RCC include pazopanib and sunitinib for any risk category of RCC and ipilimumab+nivolumab for intermediate or poor risk RCC. - O REFERENCES: - 1.
+Alternatives to cabozantinib for first line treatment of RCC include pazopanib and sunitinib for any risk category of RCC and ipilimumab+nivolumab for intermediate or poor risk RCC. - o REFERENCES: - 1.
 Choueiri TK et al. Cabozantinib Versus Sunitinib As Initial Targeted Therapy for Patients With Metastatic Renal Cell Carcinoma of Poor or Intermediate Risk: The Alliance A031203 CABOSUN Trial.
 J Clin Oncol.
 2017 Feb 20;35(6):591-597. - 2.
 Choueiri TK et al. Cabozantinib versus sunitinib as initial therapy for metastatic renal cell carcinoma of intermediate or poor risk (Alliance A031203 CABOSUN randomised trial): Progression-free survival by independent review and overall survival update.
 Eur J Cancer.
-2018 May;94:115-125. - Hepatocellular carcinoma (HCC) previously treated with sorafenib NOT COVERED - o In HCC patients (Child Pugh A only) previously treated with sorafenib, cabozantinib statistically improved overall survival compared to placebo (10.2 mo vs 8 mo) (Abou-Alfa GK et al. Cabozantinib in Patients with Advanced and Progressing Hepatocellular Carcinoma.
+2018 May;94:115-125. - In combination with nivolumab for first-line treatment of advanced renal cell carcinoma (see criteria) - Hepatocellular carcinoma (HCC) previously treated with sorafenib NOT COVERED - In HCC patients (Child Pugh A only) previously treated with sorafenib, cabozantinib statistically improved overall survival compared to placebo (10.2 mo vs 8 mo) (Abou-Alfa GK et al. Cabozantinib in Patients with Advanced and Progressing Hepatocellular Carcinoma.
 N Engl J Med.
 2018 Jul 5;379(1):54-63.
 PMID 29972759 [NCT01908426]).
 EBRx deemed this increase in overall survival not to be clinically significant and does not recommend coverage of this indication.

-Cometriq 20 and 80 mg oral capsules
+Cometrig 20 and 80 mg oral capsules